Table of Contents

 - When the holiday falls on the part time employee’s regularly scheduled work day and is not worked, the employee will be paid the prorated to full time number of hours at the employee’s regular rate of pay.

-- Holiday credit will be used and scheduled by the employee in the same manner as vacation leave in Article 22.
-Holiday credit must be used before vacation leave unless doing so would cause the employee to exceed the two hundred forty (240) hour vacation leave accrual limit.
+- Holiday credit will be used and scheduled by the employee in the same manner as vacation time off in Article 22.
+Holiday credit must be used before vacation time off unless doing so would cause the employee to exceed the two hundred forty (240) hour vacation leave accrual limit.

 - Holiday Credit Cash Out.
 All holiday credit must be used by June 30th of each year.
 The employee’s holiday credit balance will be cashed out every June 30th or when the employee leaves University employment for any reason.
 The employee’s holiday credit balance may be cashed out when the employee: